SUNY Orange, "If you have the dream, we have the way!"

 • Institutional Planning, Assessment & Research Officer

-• VPAA
+• VPAA (or designee)

 Charge:

-1. the appropriateness and practicality of proposed assessment measures as applied to specific areas of the College;
+1. The appropriateness and practicality of proposed assessment measures as applied to specific areas of the College.

-3. faculty/staff development activities related to assessment and the development of a climate and culture of assessment throughout the College.
+2. Faculty/staff development activities related to assessment and the development of a climate and

 Athletic Advisory Committee